delvaresoftwares/studio/README.md

 Follow these steps to get it working:

-### 1. Create a `.env.local` File
+### 1. Create a `.env.local` File (For Local Development)

-Your Firebase project's unique identifiers (API keys) are needed to connect the app to your Firebase services.
+Your Firebase project's unique identifiers (API keys) are needed to connect the app to your Firebase services when running on your local machine.

 1. Create a new file in the root of your project named `.env.local`.
 2. Copy the entire content of the `.env` file into your new `.env.local` file.